-Michelle provided therapy to youth in a residential treatment center before joining TCFS in 1999.
+Michelle Clark provided therapy to youth in a residential treatment center before joining TriCity Family Services in 1999.
 She began by offering youth crisis assessment/intervention and family therapy, and has since expanded her clinical work to include therapy with adults and couples, including Employee Assistance Program work.

-Over the years, Michelle’s passion for prevention and early intervention programming grew.
-In 2006, she joined the TCFS management team as Coordinator of Community Services.
-In that role, Michelle supervises all of the agency’s Prevention, Early Intervention, and Wellness programs, as well as continuing to co-facilitate groups, develop new programs, and offer both community presentations and facilitated networking discussions.
+Over the years, Clark’s passion for prevention and early intervention programming grew.
+In 2006, she joined the agency’s management team as Coordinator of Community Services.
+In that role, Clark supervises all of the agency’s Prevention, Early Intervention, and Wellness programs, as well as continuing to co-facilitate groups, develop new programs, and offer both community presentations and facilitated networking discussions.

-Michelle received her Master’s of Science in Education with an emphasis on Counseling in a Community Setting from Northern Illinois University.
-She is a Licensed Clinical Professional Counselor and a National Certified Counselor.
+A Licensed Clinical Professional Counselor and a National Certified Counselor, Clark received her Master’s of Science in Education with an emphasis on Counseling in a Community Setting from Northern Illinois University.